What Is Data Collection: Methods, Types, Tools

 Open-ended Surveys: Allow respondents to provide detailed, qualitative responses, offering richer insights but requiring more complex analysis.

-Pros: Efficient for large groups, easy to analyze, cost-effective.
+Pros: Efficient for large groups, easy to analyze, and cost-effective.

 Cons: Potential for response bias, low response rates.